Texas’ Student Newspapers Feel the Pinch

 Experts say the decline of student newspapers may have serious consequences — the lack of a popular training ground for future journalists and the loss of potentially powerful voices in holding college administrators to account.

-Student newspaper operating expenses typically comes from two sources — advertising revenue and school subsidies.
+Student newspaper operating expenses typically come from two sources — advertising revenue and school subsidies.
 During the past two decades, both sources have declined significantly.
 The COVID-19 pandemic exacerbated those trends, creating more staffing shortages and stress for student journalists working at college newspapers.

 During the 2015-16 school year, San Antonio College provided $59,000 to The Ranger.
 That number declined to $7,000 in 2021-22, according to financial data from Mandy Derfler, academic unit assistant at San Antonio College.
 The Ranger ceased print publication and went online only in 2019 because of the cuts.